 Also suitable for an individual who is looking to begin employment, where more information about their mental health status is required.

 Prices are provided on a case-by-case basis.
-For guidance, a video call mental health assessment estimate is £1080.00
+For guidance, a video call mental health assessment estimate is packaged into 12 hours of professional input, which is £1080.00

-(In our 20 year experience of delivering Occupational Health input, we estimate 11 hours of professional input is required for this type of assessment.
-We keep a time sheet of our actual input.
-If the input required is of a longer or shorter duration, we would adjust the fee accordingly).
+(In our 20-year experience of delivering Occupational Health input, we estimate an average of 12 hours of professional input is required for this type of assessment (some are 8-9 hours, others are 15-17 hours, occasionally over 20 hours.
+We keep a timesheet of our actual input.
+If the input required is of a longer or shorter duration, we will adjust the fee accordingly).

 See our Mental Health Assessment Case Study